-A beautiful Georgian farmhouse in Donnybrook has undergone a significant refurb and has been put on the market for €1.85m.
+A beautiful Georgian farmhouse in Donnybrook underwent a significant refurb in 2019 and was put on the market for €1.85m.

 The property dates back to 1740 and is one of the oldest houses in the area.